SiggiUphues/pyAsyncCrawler/README.md

 There are two executables.
 1. slow_crawler:

-This crawler does the work without any workers and is very slow
+This crawler does the work without any workers and is very slow.

 ```
 usage: slow_crawler [-h] [-d DEPTH] [-l {Info,Warn,Debug}] url